 During the remaining six months, the cloud governance team will implement security and governance requirements to allow the cloud adoption teams to migrate the protected data in those datacenters.

 The changes to current and future state expose new risks that require new policy statements.

 Changes in tangible risks

-Data breach: When adopting any new data platform, there is an inherent increase in liabilities related to potential data breaches.
-Technicians adopting cloud technologies have increased responsibilities to implement solutions that can decrease this risk.
+Data breach: When you adopt any new data platform, there's an inherent increase in liabilities related to potential data breaches.
+Technicians adopting cloud technologies have increased responsibility to implement solutions that can reduce this risk.
 A robust security and governance strategy must be implemented to ensure those technicians fulfill those responsibilities.